-As you may know I’m on the Business, Energy and Industrial Strategy (BEIS) Select Committee which is a group of MPs that has a constitutional right to examine, challenge, and comment on different aspects of government policy but also that of the business community too.
+When I was on the Business, Energy and Industrial Strategy (BEIS) Select Committee I was tasked to examine, challenge, and comment on different aspects of government policy but also that of the business community too.
 Normally we do detailed inquiries that offer government suggestions to improve policies, but we also have the power to look into areas of business activity we feel needs extra scrutiny.

 Here are some examples: